 Kurt Friederich role from the Sound of Music (1965).
 But back to this review.

 In this film, his father is Senator Arne Lindner (Walter Pidgeon).
-Lindner is told exclusively about the skyjacking.
+Lindner is told exclusively about this skyjacking.
 After he’s called to the cockpit, with a message given to him from O’Hara.
-He’s been asked now go on to Washington via Air Force two, after he disembarks the plane in Anchorage.
-O’Hara – still doing his best as amateur detective – suggests to his pilot cronies, that the Senator’s presence is possibly the reason for this skyjack.
+He’s been asked now to go on to Washington via Air Force Two after he disembarks the plane in Anchorage.
+O’Hara – still doing his best as an amateur detective – suggests to his pilot cronies, that the Senator’s presence is possibly the reason for this skyjack.

 I did enjoy this film much much more than the earlier Airport films.
-It’s a laugh a minute, and those flashback scenes worth a prequel film.
-James Brolin is the most captivating of the passengers, with it seems a wee nod to his army vet with mental health difficulties in those Airplane films.
-Showing his character’s deteriorating mental health, he gives an edgy and unpredictable performance.
-With his erratic behaviour unnerving his new travel buddy, Gary who raises his concerns to O’Hara.
+It’s a laugh a minute, and those flashback scenes are worth a prequel film.
+James Brolin is the most captivating of the passengers.
+There seems a wee nod to his army vet character with mental health difficulties in those Airplane films.
+As he shows his character’s deteriorating mental health, he gives an edgy and unpredictable performance.
+His erratic behaviour unnerves his new travel buddy, Gary who raises his concerns to O’Hara.

-Heston though is in his element, plays his leading role with gravitas and presence.
-This seen especially when the plane enters Soviet air space with O’Hara quite masterful behind those aeroplane controls.
+Heston though is in his element and plays his leading role with gravitas and presence.
+This is seen especially when the plane enters Soviet air space with O’Hara quite masterful behind those aeroplane controls.
 In these later scenes, you expect Angie to wipe his sweaty brow.
-But she’s too busy day dreaming about him to notice.
+But she’s too busy daydreaming about him to notice.

 Weeper Rating: 0/10